The Journal of Pacific History is a leading refereed journal dedicated to the study of the Pacific Islands, their peoples and their pasts.

 Prize for best article

-$1000, awarded in conjunction with the Pacific History Association conference
+AUD 1000, awarded biennially in conjunction with the Pacific History Association conference

 Look out for our forthcoming special issues on the following topics: